-Join us on a mission to restore the mauri, the life-giving essence of Tikapa Moana.*
+Join us on a mission to restore the mauri, the life-giving essence of the Hauraki Gulf (Tikapa Moana or Te Moana-

-SBN, in partnership with Foundation North’s Gulf Innovation Fund Together (GIFT) is bringing business people together from across the region to help reverse the degradation of this national taonga.
+SBN is bringing business people together from across the region to help reverse the degradation of this national taonga.
+This project received funding from Gulf Innovation Fund Together (G.I.F.T) – a Foundation North initiative.

 GulfX takes a multi-pronged approach.
 It builds on SBN’s more than 15 years of working with business on sustainability.
 It embraces the Network’s current work on the low carbon circular economy through SBN’s Circular Economy Accelerator.
 It also includes the work of SBN’s Million Metres Streams’ project in the region, replanting native plants and trees along our waterways.